Chunli-Dai/RiverHeights/README.md

 Here are the codes and data files for generating figures in the paper by Dai et al. (Estimating river surface elevation from ArcticDEM, GRL, 2018).

-Step 1: Shoreline detection using entropy and brightness: maskentropy.m: data processing for Fig. 1.
+Step 1: Shoreline detection using entropy, brightness, and NDWI method: maskentropy.m: data processing for Fig. 1.
 Input files (orthoimage, metafile, matchtag) are not shared here due to copyright limitation. tancl.mat: river center line file for winter cases. plotentropy.gmt, plotentropyb.gmt, plotentropyc.gmt, plotentropyd.gmt: plotting script of Fig. 1.
-2013MayOr.dat, 2013MayJ.dat, 2013MayMask.dat, 2013MayCoast.dat: data files of Fig. 1, and some of the files are too big for uploading.
+2013MayOr.dat, 2013MayJ.dat, 2013MayMask.dat, 2013MayCoast.dat: data files of Fig. 1, and some of the files are too big for uploading. multispec.m: NDWI method for shoreline detection.
+Input files: Original multi-spectral imageries are not shared.
+Output:shoreline file, coastndwi.dat, not shared here.
+plotentropyd2.gmt, plotentropyd2b.gmt: script for plotting Fig. S1.

 Step 2: Elevation extraction.
 riverprof.m: data processing for extracting river heights.
 (Some of the subrouti